-The department considers experience in teaching and professional activity within the academic community to be a vital and significant component of graduate education.
-Therefore, all graduate students in the Ph.D. program are required to complete at least one semester of formal teaching experience before graduation.
-In addition, before a student graduates, she or he is to: (1) submit a proposal for extramural funding to help support their research; (2) submit a manuscript on their research to a scholarly, peer-reviewed journal; (3) give a presentation of their research at a professional conference; and (4) make an oral presentation on their research at a scholarly forum (an oral presentation at a professional conference would satisfy both latter requirements, but a poster presentation would not.)
+All graduate students in the Ph.D. program are required to complete at least one semester of formal teaching-assistant experience before graduation.
+In addition, before a student graduates, she or he is to: (1) submit a proposal for extramural funding in an effort to help support their research; (2) submit a manuscript on their research to a scholarly, peer-reviewed journal; (3) give a presentation of their research at a professional conference; and (4) make an oral presentation on their research at a scholarly forum (an oral presentation at a professional conference would satisfy both latter requirements, but a poster presentation would not).